obpy/obpy/src/doc/source/core-dev/codingstandard.rst

 =======

 * Classes are titled ``LikeThis``.
-* If the class does not *need* to inherit from anything in partictular, it needs to inherit from `object` (to ensure compatability with Python 2.6/2.5).
+* If the class does not *need* to inherit from anything in particular, it needs to inherit from `object` (to ensure compatibility with Python 2.6/2.5).
 * The first method defined is *always* ``__init__``.
 * ``__init__`` must always be documented.
 * Every method that is not private is given documentation.
-* Private methods can have doocumentation, but it's not required.
+* Private methods can have documentation, but it's not required.
   Private methods, *at the very least*, have a comment at their beginning explaining how they are supposed to be used.
 * There is also a blank line between the last line of a method,